precice/tutorials/channel-transport/README.md

 ## Setup

 We model a two-dimensional incompressible fluid flowing through a channel with an obstacle.
 The fluid problem is coupled to a simple transport problem in a uni-directional fashion.
 The transport problem is initialized with a circular blob close to the inflow.
+The density of the species is denoted with `T` (like temperature).
 The convected and diffused blob after 23 timesteps:

 ![Flap setup](images/tutorials-channel-transport-physics.png)